glutanimate/html-cleaner/README.md

 HTML processing is provided by the Bleach library on all platforms.
 The add-on can also be configured to use the [`htmllaundry` library](https://github.com/wichert/htmllaundry) which can improve the cleaning results under under some circumstances.

 `htmllaundry` depends on `lxml` which Anki unfortunately does not ship with.
 In contrast to the other libraries included in this add-on, `lxml` cannot be easily be packaged for all platforms because it needs to be compiled.
-For that reason `htmllaundry` support is only available on Windows and Linux right now.
+For that reason `htmllaundry` support is only available on Windows and Linux right now (2020-05).

 *Issues with symlinks on Linux*